GPU programming concepts

 Distributed- vs shared-memory parallel computing.

-In a distributed memory environment each computing unit operates independently from the others.
+In a distributed memory environment each processing unit operates independently from the others.
 It has its own memory and it cannot access the memory in other nodes.
 The communication is done via network and each computing unit runs a separate copy of the operating system.
-In a shared memory machine all computing units have access to the memory and can read or modify the variables within.
+In a shared memory machine all processing units have access to the memory and can read or modify the variables within.

 The type of environment (distributed- or shared-memory) determines the programming model.
 There are two types of parallelism possible, process based and thread based.